grubeben/194.077-Applied-Deep-Learning/README.md

 4) (min 1:16 [^2])we might have to generate a "semi-gradient"=loss from our defined gradient (since tensorflow optimizers demand one).
 We do this by multiplying the advantage with the likelihood of taking the action taken.

 *Notes:*
-* if we introduce asynchronous updates that's called A3C
+* if we let multiple agents explore multiple instances of the same environment and let dem update the shared policy asynchronously training time can be decreased and effects in a single agent can beaveraged out.
+This is called A3C
 * We need on policy targets (from that exact same step), off policy will introduce bias
 * Dataset needs to be GOOD, because a single timestep with bad policy can destroy the process ever after (Trust region policy ==> $pi_{t+1}$ not very very different from $pi_t$)
 * Gaussian Policies